Grants for Cars: Electric and Alternative Fuels

-The Spanish Government hopes to boost the number of electric cars on the roads with new grants available in 2017.
-Anyone who is resident in Spain is eligible, read on for more details.
+The Spanish Government hopes to boost the number of electric cars on the roads with new grants available in 2018.
+Anyone who is legally resident in Spain is eligible, as well as companies, read on for more details.

-Grants are awarded on a first-come, first-served basis until 15 Oct 2017, or earlier if funds are depleted.
-Grant amounts are based on the km driving range of the vehicle purchased.
+Grants are awarded on a first-come, first-served basis until 30 June 2018, or earlier if funds are depleted.
+Grant amounts are based on the type of vehicle and purchaser.
+Purchasers are divided into 2 groups; Group 1 includes individuals, self employed and local authorities and Group 2 includes private companies.

 Who Can Request The Grant?